morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - Driver lacks several features.
 - Driver was inadequately tested by Realtek.

 Recommendation: If you want WiFi 6, go get an adapter with the mt7921au chipset.
-At this point, Realtek's support for WiFi 6 on Linux is behind Mediatek's support.
+At this point, Realtek's support for WiFi 6 on Linux is way behind Mediatek's support.

 -----